Local Flavor

 Working with local farmers ensures we represent the terroir of the Southeastern region.

-Riverbend works with an ever expanding network of family owned growers within North Carolina, Georgia, Kentucky, South Carolina, Tennessee and Virginia.
+Riverbend works with an ever-expanding agricultural network of family-owned farmers within North Carolina, Georgia, Kentucky, South Carolina, Tennessee, and Virginia.
 We have worked with some of our farmer partners for over a decade.
 We have great respect for what they do, in part because Riverbend’s founders come from North Carolina farming families.

 Our goal is to source 100% of our raw materials from within a 500-mile radius of the malt house.

 Each year we select the highest quality grains from this network as the first step in creating local, artisanal malts.
-We pay premium prices to support our family farms, and in return they provide us with some of the best grain available anywhere in the world.
-You can’t make great malt without great grain.
+We pay premium prices to support our family farms; in return, they provide us with some of the best grain available anywhere in the world.
+We believe that great malt starts with great grain.

-We believe that building these types of relationships is essential to creating a local food system for craft beer and spirits.
+We know that building these types of relationships is essential to creating a local food system for craft beer and spirits.

 We invite farmers interested in joining our network to contact us directly to learn more about our requirements.
 The small grains we purchase meet specific criteria for protein content, size, disease, moisture, and germination rates.

 Are you a local grain producer?
-Send us a message to discuss how we can work together.
+Send us a message, and let’s discuss how we can work together!

 2-ROW OR 6-ROW?

-A majority of today’s craft breweries utilize malt made from 2-row barley, which are referred to as “Spring” varieties, and are typically grown in the Midwest and Northwest regions of the U.S. between May and October.
-In contrast, the Southeast produces 6-row and 2-row “Winter” varieties, which are typically planted in October and harvested in June.
+Most of today’s craft breweries utilize malt made from 2-row barley, referred to as spring varieties.
+They are typically grown in the Midwest and Northwest regions of the U.S. between May and October.
+In contrast, the Southeast produces 6-row and 2-row winter varieties, which are typically planted in October and harvested in June.

 2-row varieties are prized for their uniform, plump kernels and moderate protein levels.
-6-row varieties, which provide unique, desirable flavor profiles, may have higher levels of protein, slightly smaller kernel size, and elevated levels of diastatic power.
-However, modern agricultural breeding programs and organic farming practices have mitigated these shortcomings over the past 3 decades.
-Today, maltsters sourcing grain from the Southeast are able to provide high quality 6-row and 2-row malt for brewers and distiller’s malt to the local brewing community.
-Riverbend is proud to offer both 2-row and 6-row barley malts, and several single-origin 2-row varieties to boot.
+6-row varieties, which provide unique, desirable flavor profiles, may have higher protein levels, slightly smaller kernel size, and elevated levels of diastatic power.
+However, modern agricultural breeding programs and organic farming practices have mitigated these shortcomings over the past three decades.

 Since the beginning of our development, we have reached out to groups such as the USDA Agricultural Research Service and NC State Agricultural Extension Service, who conduct a majority of the research on small grains within our state.